Tutorial 5: Prices, Discounts & Variants

 So simple variants are pretty cool, but what if you only have three size XL shirts in stock, but several hundred Size M shirts?
 What if each color variant needs its own snazzy description?

-In that case, you need to use extended variants – which is variants where product field values may differ from the values on the parent product.
+In that case, you need to use extended variants – which is variants where product field values may differ from the values on the main product.

 Create an extended variant: